 Under federal law, a school that fails to comply with FERPA can lose all federal education funding.
-It is uncertain whether FERPA provides independent grounds under which a harmed individual may file a lawsuit.80 A harmed individual may file a civil lawsuit alleging tortious wrongdoing, including invasion of privacy, defamation or libel, or may file a section 1983 (civil rights) action.81
+A harmed individual may file a civil lawsuit alleging tortious wrongdoing, including invasion of privacy, defamation, or libel, or may file a section 1983 (civil rights) action.
+99

 Under state law, a person who suffers damage as a result of a school district violating data practices law can bring a civil action against the school district for damages.
-If a violation is willful, the plaintiff can recover exemplary damages of up to \$10,000 plus costs and attorney fees.82 Other civil remedies include bringing a court action to enjoin a district from violating data practices law83 or to compel a district to comply with the law.84 In addition to civil remedies, school personnel who willfully violate the state data practices law may be guilty of a misdemeanor and may be suspended without pay or dismissed.85
+If a violation is willful, the plaintiff can recover exemplary damages of up to \$15,000 per violation plus costs and